crockpotveggies/crockpotveggies.github.io/_posts/2014-02-12-optimizing-behavior-mixpanel.md

 <img src="/uploads/mixpanel_click_funnel.png" class="thumbnail col-md-12">

 I created a free account on Mixpanel and integrated a scrolling library to get the job done.
-I set up a couple "waypoints" of scrolling I wanted to track.
+I set up a few "waypoints" of scrolling I wanted to track.

 + Top of page
 + Beginning of content